Sk4587/HAND-GESTURE-CONTROLLED-ROBOTIC-ARM-USING-NVIDIA-JETSON-NANO-DEVELOPER-KIT/Jetson Nano/Readme.md

 * Copy the path location of the trained model and replace it in GesturePredictor.py

 ## 6. Run the python Script
-* Make sure that the raspberry-pi controller is connected to the internet.
+* Make sure that the jetson nano controller is connected to the internet.
 * Run the python script using
 ```sh
 python GesturePredictor.py